-A substantial volume of litigation seeking compensatory and punitive damages ranging into the billions of dollars, as well as equitable and injunctive relief, arising out of allegations of cancer and other health effects resulting from the use of cigarettes, addiction to smoking or exposure to environmental tobacco smoke, including claims for reimbursement of health care costs allegedly incurred as a result of smoking, as well as other alleged damages.
-Pending litigation includes:

-- · A jury award in Florida of \$16.3 billion in punitive damages against Lorillard in Engle v.
+- · A substantial volume of litigation seeking compensatory and punitive damages ranging into the billions of dollars, as well as equitable and injunctive relief, arising out of allegations of cancer and other health effects resulting from the use of cigarettes, addiction to smoking or exposure to environmental tobacco smoke, including claims for reimbursement of health care costs allegedly incurred as a result of smoking, as well as other alleged damages.
+Pending litigation includes: - · A jury award in Florida of \$16.3 billion in punitive damages against Lorillard in Engle v.
 R.J.
 Reynolds Tobacco Company, et al., a judgment which was vacated by the Florida Third District Court of Appeal in September of 2003.
 The Florida Supreme Court heard argument of plaintiffs' appeal on November 3, 2004. - · In Scott v.
 The American Tobacco Company, et al., a jury awarded \$591.0 million against the defendants, including Lorillard, to fund cessation programs for Louisiana smokers.
 Lorillard's share of the Scott judgment has not been determined.
 The court's final judgment also reflects its award of judicial interest.
-As of July 1, 2005, judicial interest totaled approximately \$375.0 million.
+As of October 15, 2005, judicial interest totaled approximately \$385.0 million.
 Judicial interest will continue to accrue until the judgment is paid or dismissed on appeal.
-Lorillard and the other defendants have appealed the Scott judgment to the Louisiana Court of Appeals. - The U.S. Department of Justice has brought an action against Lorillard and other tobacco companies.
-The government sought, pursuant to the federal Racketeer Influenced and Corrupt Organization Act, disgorgement of profits from the industry of \$280.0 billion that the government contends were earned as a consequence of a racketeering "enterprise."
+Lorillard and the other defendants have appealed the Scott judgment to the Louisiana Court of Appeals.

+The U.S. Department of Justice has brought an action against Lorillard and other tobacco companies.
+At the time trial began in September of 2004, the government sought, pursuant to the federal Racketeer Influenced and Corrupt Organization Act, disgorgement of profits from the industry of \$280.0 billion that the government contends were earned as a consequence of a racketeering "enterprise."
 On February 4, 2005, the United States Court of Appeals for the District of Columbia Circuit ruled that disgorgement was not a proper remedy in this case.
-On July 18, 2005, the government filed a petition for a writ of certiorari to the U.S. Supreme Court seeking review of that decision.
-The government now seeks funding for a smoking cessation and educational or counter-marketing programs and various injunctive relief.
-Trial of the case has been completed and post-trial briefings are continuing.
+On October 17 2005, the U.S. Supreme Court issued an order in which it declined to review the disgorgement issue at this time.
+The parties are expected to complete their post-trial submissions during November of 2005.